openstack/keystone/doc/source/extensions.rst

     This is an Admin and Service API extension.

+HP-IDM

+    This extension adds capability to filter roles with optional service IDs for token validation to mitigate security risks with role name conflicts.
+    See https://bugs.launchpad.net/keystone/+bug/890411 for more details.

+    This is an Admin API extension.
+Applicable to validate token (GET) and check token (HEAD) APIs only.

 .. note::

     The included extensions are in the process of being rewritten.
 Currently